California Criminal Law

 California Violation Codes

-Using the California violation codes, I will work relentlessly to analyze all of your choices and make sure you comprehend every step of the process.
-As an attorney experienced in litigating CA criminal law cases, I will seek an acquittal, rather than quickly accepting any plea bargains the Prosecution offers.
+Using the California violation codes, I will work relentlessly to analyze your choices and ensure you comprehend every step of the process.
+As an attorney experienced in litigating CA criminal cases, I will seek an acquittal rather than quickly accepting any plea bargains the Prosecution offers.

 California Penal Code Book

-The California Penal Code Book is published and released each year to provide citizens and law firms with the most recent California criminal law information.
+The California Penal Code Book is published and released annually to provide citizens and law firms with the most recent information.

 California Classification of Crimes

-Of the three California classifications of crimes, infractions are likely the most common.
-These include less severe offenses like traffic and parking violations that are usually settled with a small fine.
+Infractions are likely the most common of the three California classifications of crimes.
+These include less severe offenses like traffic and parking violations, usually settled with a small fine.

-A felony conviction brings a sentence of more than one year in prison and/or fined approximately $10,000.
-In the most severe cases, they can result in a sentence of death.
+A felony conviction brings a sentence of more than one year in prison and/or fined of approximately $10,000.
+In the most severe cases, they can result in a death sentence.
 These include:

 • Lewd acts with a child under 14